 Optional tenon mounts are available for use when Unity needs to be mounted on top of a vertical pole.
-Tenon mounts are available for use with Schedule 40 pipe 2" and 4" poles of sufficient rigidity for the weight of the fixture.
-Note: The mounts have 2.51" (56mm) and 4.13" (105mm) inner diameters respectively.
+Tenon mounts are available for use with 2" and 4" (Schedule 40) poles of sufficient rigidity for the weight of the fixture.

 IMPORTANT: Tenon mounts are suitable only for vertical pole mounting where the fixture sits on top of the pole.
 Tenon mounts must NEVER be used to hang a Unity fixture below a pole.
-For pendant-type installations, use the pendant mount set (see page 13).
+For pendant-type installations, use the pendant mount set (see page 12).